AnuragSinghDhami/ChatScholar/README.md

 ## 🚀 Overview

 This project aims to streamline the process of information retrieval from dense documents and provide objective, criteria-based feedback on written work.
-Whether you're a student studying from a textbook, a researcher analyzing papers, or a writer looking for feedback, IntelliStudy provides the tools you need to work smarter.
+Whether you're a student studying from a textbook, a researcher analyzing papers, or a writer looking for feedback, ChatScholar provides the tools you need to work smarter.

 ## 📸 Screenshots